Barbs835/floyd_project/README.md

 of the indirect path.
 Then it compares distances of direct and indirect paths between given start and end nodes and selects the shortest path and updates the distance graph accordingly.

 ### How to Install and Run the Project
-Required installation packages are listed in the following file:
+Required packages are listed in the following file:
 ```
-requirements.txt
+dependencies.txt
 ```

 The main code is in the following gfile: